 |Very Good (740-799)||$1,451||$1,517|

-If you're dealing with an at-fault crash, speeding ticket, reckless driving violation, or DUI on your record, MetLife could be a better choice than State Farm.
-Every insurer will handle driving offenses differently, so always do your due diligence and compare quotes to find out which insurer is best for you.
+If you have an at-fault accident, speeding violation, reckless driving citation, or DUI offense in your recent history, MetLife could be a better choice than State Farm.
+Every insurance company has different post-violation pricing structures, so always do your due diligence and compare quotes to figure out which insurance company suits you.

 |At-fault accident (damage < $1,000)||$2,849||$2,598|